jcchincheong-bb/jcchincheong-bb.github.io/_projects/autonomous-robot-simulations/index.md

 ---
 Very basic simulation and animation of an autonomous robot.

-Done as practice using the [mathwoorks Simulink guide](https://de.mathworks.com/help/simulink/gs/system-definition-and-layout.html).
+Done as practice using the [Mathworks Simulink documentation](https://de.mathworks.com/help/simulink/gs/system-definition-and-layout.html).

 ## 🔧 Current Features
 - Simulation of robot obstacle alarm